take a walk where the locals go on this orientation of the historic center

 Chiado Quarter: Rua Garrett, Lisbon's historic shopping district with Bertrands, "The Oldest Bookstore in the World", Café A Brasileira, and the statue of Pessoa.

 Rossio, Praça Dom Pedro IV: In the Baixa- Pombalina quarter.
 This is Lisbon's gathering place with Neo-Manueline architecture in the nearby train station.

 Praça da Figueira: Once a Roman necropolis, hospital and market, it's now hosts a doll hospital and a statue of João I, creator of the Anglo-Portuguese Alliance.

-Largo de Sao Domingos: A small square with a church that has witnessed fires, massacres, royal weddings, earthquakes, executions and the Inquisition.
+Largo and Church of Sao Domingos: A small square with a church that has witnessed fires, massacres, royal weddings, earthquakes, executions and the Inquisition.

 Much, much more...

 The Principe Real neighborhood.